 Smarter Balanced assessments consist of both performance tasks and summative assessments on the computer.
 All 3rd-5th grade students take the Smarter Balanced summative assessments and performance tasks in English Language Arts and Mathematics in the spring.
 Students receive an overall score for both ELA and math, ranging from 2000 to 3000.
 Overall scores will be reported within one of four levels: Standard Not Met (1), Standard Nearly Met (2), Standard Met (3), and Standard Exceeded (4).
-Specific scale score ranges by content areas and grade can be found at http://www.cde.ca.gov/ta/tg/ca/sbscalerange.asp performance in problem-solving, using concepts and procedures, and in communicating mathematical reasoning.
-The student's performance in these key areas for each subject will be reported using the following indicators: Below Standard, At or Near Standard, and Above Standard.
-To learn more about the reporting, please visit: http://caaspp.cde.ca.gov/sb2015/UnderstandingCAASPPReports#c
+Specific scale score ranges by content areas and grade can be found at this link.

 These reports will also highlight students' strengths in key areas for both ELA and math.
 ELA results will include information about the students' performance in the areas of reading, writing, listening, and research.
-Reports of math results will include information about student's
+Reports of math results will include information about student's performance in problem-solving, using concepts and procedures, and in communicating mathematical reasoning.
+The student's performance in these key areas for each subject will be reported using the following indicators: Below Standard, At or Near Standard, and Above Standard.

-Smarter Balanced has a practice test in order for parents to experience the features of online testing and gain insight into how Smarter Balanced assesses students' mastery of the Common Core.
-Please visit http://www.cde.ca.gov/ta/tg/sa/practicetest.asp and click on Take the Practice Test to learn more.
+Smarter Balanced has a practice test website in order for parents to experience the features of online testing and gain insight into how Smarter Balanced assesses students' mastery of the Common Core standards.
+Please visit this website and click on Take the Practice Test to learn more.